CanadianCommander/armboy-kernel/README.md

 # ARMBoy &trade; Kernel.
 the armboy kernel is the kernel used by the armboy gaming system.
-It is designed to run on a sam3x8e processor, based around the cortex-M3. it should be fairly adaptable to a cortex-M4 such as the ones found on the teensy boards.
+It is designed to run on a sam3x8e processor, based around the cortex-M3. it should be fairly adaptable to a cortex-M4 such as the ones found on the Teensy boards.

 ### Armboy Ecosystem
 - [sam3x8e hardware api](https://github.com/CanadianCommander/sam3x8eHardwareAPI)